 A former teacher of the deaf from Madison, Wis., “I never asked ‘why me?’,” she says.
 “But now I understand why me.
 MS gave me a bigger classroom.
 I help people who are struggling with chronic illnesses to make sense of their illness and put their lives back together.”

 After 30 years, she has learned a lot about what can help and has poured that knowledge into her Tips for Making Life Easier series.
-The seventh in the series includes Home Accessibility: 300 Tips for Making Life Easier, which will receive the MS Awareness Award on March 12 at the Book for a Better Life ceremony in New York City.
+The seventh in the series includes Home Accessibility: 300 Tips for Making Life Easier, which will received an MS Awareness Award at the Book for a Better Life ceremony in New York City.
 The book is full of ideas for small and affordable adaptations, room by room.

 “As I lost abilities, I had to be creative to continue in my role as wife, mother, friend, daughter and neighbor,” she recalls.
 “I watched friends with back problems or who were pregnant to see how they managed.
 If I saw something good for one purpose, I tried it for another.
 For example, there’s a one-handed fire extinguisher developed for firefighters who need their other hand for an axe.
 But it can be used by someone who doesn’t have two good hands.”